 Not only could you lose, but in some downturns, such as 2008's market crash, you can lose big.
 In that instance, stocks dropped by nearly 60%.
 Based on this, we believe that the potential reward from investing over a short period of time is not worth the risk.
 Taking risks makes sense when you've got the time horizon and the discipline to ride out short-term negative fluctuations - but many investors underestimate what "short-term" can be.
 On rare occasion, markets can be down over periods of 5 or even 10 years.
 For short-term goals, protecting the money becomes a priority to ensure you don't have losses by the time you need the funds.

 For this reason, Wealthsimple created the Smart Savings account.
-Instead of keeping cash in your chequing account generating nothing, our Smart Savings account will help your short-term funds generate a bit of growth, while keeping your principal guaranteed.
+Instead of keeping cash in your chequing account generating virtually nothing, you have an alternative to generate a bit of growth while keeping your principal guaranteed.

 If your short-term goals are in registered accounts such as a TFSA, an RRSP, or an RESP, we don't currently support the smart savings product, but we do provide a money market fund - a risk-free investment with very similar features to our Smart Savings account.

 To open a Smart Savings account, simply click here.

 If you feel like one of your registered accounts should be in a risk-free portfolio but isn't at the moment, you can follow the instructions here to request a change to your risk profile.